 To understand what is Passive WiFi, it helps to understand what is a wireless router.
-When making use of WiFi on mobile devices, such as a smartphone, those devices need to make a connection with a router, which manages access to the network.
-But for the mobile devices, the power requirements to make that connection and send and receive data drains the battery more quickly than users would like.
+When making use of WiFi on mobile devices, such as a smartphone, those devices need to make a connection with a WiFi 6 router, which manages access to the network.
+But for mobile devices, the power requirements to make that connection and send and receive data drain the battery more quickly than users would like.

 Think of Passive WiFi somewhat like RFID technology, which is an extremely lower power transmission technology, vastly different from the issue of how does WiFi work.

 Passive WiFi has reached transmission speeds of 11Mb per second, which is faster than Bluetooth’s 1Mb per second, but trails traditional WiFi.
-So don’t expect Passive WiFi to appear as an option in the best wireless router and in mobile devices in the near future, as this technology currently remains in the exploratory stage.
+So don’t expect Passive WiFi to appear as an option in the best wireless router and mobile devices shortly, as this technology currently remains in the exploratory stage.

 “This type of technology is really meant to reduce the power consumption of the transmitter to enable IoT devices to send small amounts of data back and forth,” Georgia Tech Research Institute engineer Chris Valenta told Wired.

-Many IoT devices don’t have the ability to use WiFi networks today, because of the amount of power required to send data via WiFi.
+Many IoT devices can’t use WiFi networks today, because of the amount of power required to send data via WiFi.
 But if Passive WiFi becomes a realistic option, the world of IoT will change dramatically.